Employee benefits: Advantages for people with disabilities and caregivers

 Ask yourself:

-- How much money are you leaving on the table by not contributing at least up to the amount your employer matches?
-The average 401(k) employer contribution rate, in terms of percentage of salary, reached 4.7% in Q1 20193.
+• How much money are you leaving on the table by not contributing at least up to the amount your employer matches?
+The average 401(k) employer matching contribution rate, in terms of percentage of salary, was 4.6% in 2024.6

-With services offered standardly at no cost to employees, EAPs offer counseling, referrals, and follow-up services to employees who have personal or work-related difficulties, including alcohol and other substance abuse, stress, grief, family problems, and psychological disorders.
-Obtaining these services on your own could be a significant cost to you.
-Some programs also offer legal services to put essential documents in place, such as wills, powers of attorney, guardianship, advance health care and financial directives and trusts.
+With services offered standardly at no cost to employees, EAPs offer counseling, referrals and follow-up services to employees who have personal or work-related difficulties, including alcohol and other substance abuse, stress, grief, family problems and psychological disorders.
+Obtaining these services on your own could be a significant cost to you.7 Some programs also offer legal services to put essential documents in place, such as wills, powers of attorney, guardianship, advance health care and financial directives and trusts.

 Ask yourself: